My Top Silly Season Sleep Tips – How to keep your sanity (and your sleep) this summer!

 After using your sunshine in the evening ensure their room is as close to pitch black as possible (a dim red night light might be necessary for toddlers over 2), will help them settle faster, and sleep later in the morning.

-But the HEEEEAAAAT!
+But the HEEEAAAAT!

 We’re the worst aren’t we?